-Parental consent for homely remedies
+Parental consent

 When parents register their daughter for entry to Truro High School, they are required to complete a number of medical forms, including one giving consent to the administration of medication.

 The School Nurse monitors the administration of these products.